 - Difficulties sending letters – mailing houses and offices are closed so staff can’t get into the office to use franking machines / no email addresses have been collected to use as an alternative to the post

-- Unable to submit files – Smart card holders are absent or unbale to access systems (again, often because they can’t get in the office).
+- Unable to submit files – smart cardholders are absent or unable to access systems (again, often because they can’t get in the office)

 These issues can cause stress and increase the likelihood of errors creeping in.
-Often Service Users don’t realise they could make improvements to their Direct Debit processes until something goes wrong.
-COVID-19 has highlighted this for many.
-As a result, many organisations are now looking for improvements in their processes and this is why it may be the perfect time to consider training – while these issues and risks are fresh in your mind with the COVID-19 lockdown.
+Often Service Users don’t realise they could make improvements to their Direct Debit processes – until it’s too late and something goes wrong.
+COVID-19 has highlighted this for all too many organisations.
+As a result, many are now looking for improvements in their processes and this is why it may be the perfect time to consider Direct Debit training – while these issues and risks are fresh in your mind with the COVID-19 lockdown.

 It’s perhaps not surprising that Bacs training course attendees would highlight a lack of knowledge as a concern.
-What’s interesting though is the consistency in the explanations around this with 3 main recurring topics of concern:
+What’s interesting, however, is the consistency in the explanations around this, with three main recurring topics of concern:

-- Being shown how to do a task but not understanding why it is important or why it is being done
+1. Being shown how to do a task but not understanding why it is important or even why it is being done

-When asked what would increase their confidence in managing their direct debit system, 58% felt understanding the Direct Debit rules better would help.
-Many stated this confidence would help them explain to colleagues what was required as well as reassuring them / creating less stress.
+When asked what would increase their confidence in managing their Direct Debit system, 58% felt that Bacs training to understand the Direct Debit rules better would help.
+Many stated this confidence would help them explain to colleagues what was required, as well as reassuring them and helping to reduce stress.

-In Market Research, when asked how they would like their processes to be improved, 49% highlighted a desire to move to a less manual processes.
+In market research, when asked how they would like their processes to be improved, 49% highlighted a desire to move to a system with fewer manual processes.

 From our sample, 63% said the most time-consuming aspect of managing their Direct Debit system was all the administration required.
-This included sending out Direct Debit Instructions manually, chasing return of the DDIs, dealing with rejection reports (Bacs reports) and reconciling failed collections etc. A few respondents highlighted the time required to deal with Indemnity claims – especially during lockdown where numbers have increased.
+This included sending out Direct Debit Instructions (DDIs) manually, chasing return of the DDIs, dealing with rejection reports (Bacs reports) and reconciling failed collections, and so on.
+A few respondents highlighted the time required to deal with indemnity claims – especially during lockdown when numbers have increased.

-Respondents identified that any time savings through automating the process would be appreciated.
+Respondents highlighted that any time savings achieved through automating the process would be appreciated.
 For this reason, many of those not currently operating an AUDDIS system were keen to introduce it.
-AUDDIS is where Direct Debit Instructions are sent to Bacs electronically rather than via the post and many respondents who have struggled with paper systems were wishing they had implemented AUDDIS / were keen to implement AUDDIS soon.
+AUDDIS is where Direct Debit Instructions are sent to Bacs electronically rather than via the post, and many respondents who have struggled with paper systems wish they had implemented an AUDDIS solution or were keen to implement AUDDIS soon.

 Paperless Direct Debit

-In Market Research, when asked how they would like their processes to be improved, over a third – 36% – expressed a desire to move to Paperless Direct Debits.
+In market research, when asked how they would like their processes to be improved, over a third – 36% – expressed a desire to move to Paperless Direct Debits (PDDs).

 As well as introducing AUDDIS, many respondents were keen to look again at introducing Paperless Direct Debits – using online or telephone sign-up.
-Many recognised this would provide benefits when their customers were unable to get out to post Direct Debit Instructions.
-Respondents – correctly – identified that it would save them time as well.
+Many recognised this would provide benefits when their customers were unable to get out to post DDIs.
+Respondents correctly identified that it would save them time, as well.

 The common themes identified in this research included: